pykaldi/pykaldi/examples/setups/aspire/README.md

 of this section if you simply want to run the example setup.

-If you want to decode or align your own recordings, you can edit the files in `data` directory.
-For decoding, you need to provide `data/wav.scp` and `data/spk2utt` files.
-For alignment, you also need to provide `data/text`.
+If you want to decode or align your own recordings, you can edit the files in `data/test` directory.
+For decoding, you need to provide `data/test/wav.scp` and `data/test/spk2utt` files.
+For alignment, you also need to provide `data/test/text`.

 ## List of Recordings

-The list of utterances `data/wav.scp` has the format:
+The list of utterances `data/test/wav.scp` has the format:

     utt1 /path/to/utt1.wav
     utt2 /path/to/utt2.wav